goldstack/goldstack/workspaces/templates/packages/app-nextjs-bootstrap/README.md

 ### Development

-Goldstack's Next.js module is a simple wrapper around a standard Next.js project.
+Goldstack's Next.js template is a simple wrapper around a standard Next.js project.
 Please see the [Next.js documentation](https://nextjs.org/docs/basic-features/pages) for details on how to develop a Next.js application.
 Generally, the folder `src/pages` is a good starting point.

+## Configure

+The following key properties need to be configured for this template:

+*   **Hosted Zone Domain**: A Route 53 hosted zone to which the *Primary Website Domain* and *Redirect Website Domain* can be added as records.
+For instance, the hosted zone domain `mysite.com` would allow adding the primary domain `mysite.com` and the redirect domain `www.mysite.com`.
+For more details, please check [Hosted Zone Configuration](https://docs.goldstack.party/docs/goldstack/configuration#hosted-zone-configuration) in the Goldstack documentation.
+*   **Primary Website Domain**: This is the domain your users will use to view the site.
+For instance, if you configure the domain `mysite.com`, users will be able to view your site by opening the URL `https://mysite.com`.
+*   **Redirect Website Domain**: This is a domain that will redirect all requests to your *Primary Website Domain*.
+The redirect website domain *must be* different to the *Primary Website Domain*.
+For instance, if you configure the domain `mysite.com` as your primary domain, you can configure `www.mysite.com` as your redirect domain.
+Users will be redirected to `https://mysite.com` when they attempt to open the URL `https://www.mysite.com`.
+Note that the *Redirect Website Domain* must be configured, even if you do not need this functionality.
+*   **Default Cache Duration**: The number of seconds that files will be cached in the AWS content delivery network.
+Setting this to `120` for instance, would mean that, unless otherwise specified, webpages and other resources will be cached for 120 s.
+In that case, when a new version of a page is deployed, it can take up to 120 s for changes to appear when accessing the deployed version of the application.

+*   **Environment Variables**: Configures environment variables for the application.
+Environment variables without the prefix `NEXT_PUBLIC_` will only be available during build time of the application.
+For more information see [Environment Variables](https://nextjs.org/docs/basic-features/environment-variables) in the Next.js documentation.

 ## Infrastructure

 All infrastructure for this module is defined in Terraform.
-You can find the Terraform files for this module in the directory `[moduleDir]/infra/aws`.
-You can define multiple deployments for this module, for instance for development, staging and production environments.
+You can find the Terraform files for this template in the directory `[moduleDir]/infra/aws`.
+You can define multiple deployments for this template, for instance for development, staging and production environments.

 If you configured AWS deployment before downloading your project, the deployments and their respective configurations are defined in `[moduleDir]/goldstack.json`.